enterprise-oss/osso/README.md

 <a href="#"><img align="right" src="https://raw.githubusercontent.com/ksensehq/eventnative/master/artwork/feat-n.png" width="40px" /></a>

 ## Features
  * **Treat SAML like OAuth**: SAML is clunky, and you're probably already using OAuth.
 Osso provides an OAuth server, an Admin UI for managing OAuth clients, and OAuth client libraries for Ruby and NodeJS.
-Let Osso worry about the ugly SAML bits, while your team can focus making your application great.
+Let Osso worry about the ugly SAML bits, while your team can focus on making your application great.

  * **SAML Config in our UI or yours**: Got a deal on fire that requires SAML?
 Get started quickly by configuring your customers' SAML providers in the Osso Admin UI.
 Down the road, allow your customers to configure their SAML provider themselves in your setting page with our React library.